darrylcauldwell/darrylcauldwell.github.io/_posts/2017-05-15-python-vsphere.markdown

 content = vcenter.RetrieveContent()
 ```

+# Basic get of information

-Once we have vCenter Object Model as contents we can output a part of this
+Once we have vCenter Object Model as content object we can output any part of this data

 ```bash
 content.about.fullName
 'VMware vCenter Server 6.5.0 build-5178943'
 ```

-# Basic get of information

-With our connection we can look for syntax in [vSphere WS SDK API Docs](http://pubs.vmware.com/vsphere-65/topic/com.vmware.wssdk.apiref.doc/right-pane.html)and we can perform any operation the account we have connected with has rights to perform, like get lists of virtual machines.
+We can also explore the Object Model which is well descrived here in the [vSphere SDK API Docs](http://pubs.vmware.com/vsphere-65/topic/com.vmware.wssdk.apiref.doc/right-pane.html) and when we know what we want to look for we can search and display anything we like, for example the list of virtual machines.

 ```python
 objView = content.viewManager.CreateContainerView(content.rootFolder,[vim.VirtualMachine],True)